Help (Frequently Asked Questions)

 Can I read your copy of the Vulgate?

 Although this copy of the Vulgate was encoded in XML only to be used internally to provide the readings for our manuscript editions, you may indeed read our copy of the Vulgate.

 Can I download CURSUS files for my own use?

 Yes, if you want to download the files, the latest versions are always available in our Downloads section.
-You are allowed to use them for non-commercial personal research.
-If you plan to make substantial (or commercial) use of them, please contact us first at: James.Cummings@it.ox.ac.uk
+You are allowed to use them for non-commercial use with attribution as they are licensed under a CC+by+nc 4.0 license.
+If you want to make substantial (or commercial) use of them please contact James Cummings via twitter.

 How do I search the files?

 You use our very basic Search form.
 You may search antiphons, responds, prayers, the edited manuscripts, or our copy of the vulgate.
 Wildcards of '*' for any text and '?' for any single missing character are able to be used.

 Where can I find out more? or Why is my question not here?

 If the web pages do not give you enough information, get in touch James Cummings via twitter we will try to help.